mberwanger/gitops-cluster/README.md

 replicaset.apps/source-controller-758cc7d4cf         1         1         1       24m
 ```

-We also created two Flux custom resources, a GitRepository that fetches this repo from GitHub and a Kustomization resource that builds, and applies kustomization files in the iad/nonprod directory
+We also created two Flux custom resources, a GitRepository that fetches this repo from GitHub and a Kustomization resource that builds and applies kustomization files in the iad/nonprod directory

 ```
 $ kubectl get gitrepositories.source.toolkit.fluxcd.io -n gitops-system